klamping/hands-on-visual-regression-testing/3-Gemini/3-forms.md

 Run your tests and view your output.
 You should see a new folder titled `form actions` and two screenshots, once that’s plain and one with the text you defined.

-Take some time to read through [the full tests documentation](https://github.com/bem/gemini/blob/master/doc/tests.md) to discover all Gemini has beneath the hood.
+Take some time to read through [the full tests documentation: https://github.com/bem/gemini/blob/master/doc/tests.md to discover all Gemini has beneath the hood.